Mask Shortage Straps Pharmacists Who Need Them To Keep Medicines Pure

 The American Society of Health-System Pharmacists surveyed about 400 members about the shortages.

-"I can tell you we had some very concerned members who indicated that they're in danger of running out," says Michael Ganio, a pharmacist and director of pharmacy practice and quality with the pharmacists group.
+"I can tell you we had some very concerned members who indicated that they're in danger of running out," said Michael Ganio, a pharmacist and director of pharmacy practice and quality with the pharmacists group.
 "Over half said their institution has implemented a conservation plan.
 It's something that's very concerning."

 Medications that require sterile preparation include those needed for treating COVID-19 patients, such as medications to calm, sedate or paralyze patients on a mechanical ventilator.
 Other medicines in that category supply IV nutrition or boost the blood pressure of patients who develop sepsis or shock.